conan-io/conan/.github/CONTRIBUTING.md

 We use the following tags to control the status of the issues:

 - **triaging**: Issue is being considered or under discussion.
-Maintainers are trying to understand the use case or gather or the necessary information.
+Maintainers are trying to understand the use case or gathering the necessary information.
 - **queue**: Issue has been categorized and is ready to be done in a following release (not necessarily in the next one).
 - **in-progress**: A milestone has previously been assigned to the issue and is now under development.